nurulashraf/travel-cost-calculator/README.md

 ## Contributing
 Improvements and suggestions welcome!

-## Academic Integrity
+## License
-This is an individual assignment.
-Ensure you understand and comply with academic honesty guidelines.
+This project is licensed under the MIT License.
+See the LICENSE file for details.